Updates (October 2025 to December 2025)

 The affected service and endpoint where bot activity was detected.

-The status codes and request details to determine whether attacks were successful.
+The status codes and request details are used to determine whether attacks were successful.

 The headers and payload data associated with bot requests.